ccsdevio/saferAWS/README.md

 # saferAWS

 Free AWS stacks to help prevent surprise AWS bills for personal projects.
-This project has two parts:
+This project has three parts:

 ## monitor
 An always-almost-free AWS stack for personal accounts that monitors unused regions for unauthorized EC2 or Lambda creation.
 Upon detection, it first mitigates: deletes all functions and instances, and deletes all users' AWS keys.
 If more unauthorized use is